troldal/OpenXLSX/README.md

 ninja
 ```

-from the build directory to produce the executables in the output folde to produce the executables in the output folder.
+from the build directory to produce the executables in the output folder.
+Read e.g. [this blog paragraph](https://dmerej.info/blog/post/chuck-norris-part-1-cmake-ninja/#ninja):
+> CMake does not know how to actually perform the build.
+Instead it generates files that will be used by an other tool.
+> ...
+> And now we use ninja to build and run our executable from the build folder

 When built, you can install it using the following command: